EarthScope/emc-tools/README.md

     Please contact manoch@iris.washington.edu

-2022-08-25
+DATE: 2022-08-25

- Release 2.0 : The R2 release has made changes to the GeoCSV fields.
+Release 2.0 Note: The R2 release has made changes to the GeoCSV fields.
 The R1 GeoCSV files are not supported under R2.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------